There are a million ways to measure how much you’re winning at life. Getting a raise? Well, that's certainly one of them.

 1. Reassess Your Financial Situation

+Take a look at your goals and reassess.
 Are there important things you forgot to include the first time around?
 What items have been neglected the most?
 Which savings categories could use a boost?
 Update your financial goals and recommit to following through.

 2. Get Out of Debt

 Paying off bad debt should be a top priority after getting a raise.
 Otherwise, your new income is at risk of going towards fees and steep interest rates incurred by credit card and other high-risk debts.
+Set up a plan to pay off your debt.
+Write it down and follow it.
+While the repayment doesn't have to happen all at once, having a plan ready will help alleviate the stress that often arises with owing money.

 3. Prep for an Emergency